RedHatQE/ouia/README.md

   * Page animations
   * XHR requests
   * Any other operations which affect the DOM structure
+* This should take the form of a Boolean, but the specification can and should not make imposed specific implementation details.

 ### Declaration of Conformity
-A project wishing to declare its conformity should use one of the supplied badges, or in the case that the entire spec has been conformed to in its entirety, should proudly display the overall compliance badge.
+A project wishing to declare its conformity should use one of the supplied badges, or in the case that the entire spec has been conformed to in its entirety should proudly display the overall compliance badge.

 ![Compliant Badge](ouia.png)